mapeditor/tiled/docs/manual/custom-properties.rst

 with predefined defaults.
 It can also prevent excessive prefixing of property names.
 Classes can have members referring to other classes.

+.. _predefining-properties:

+.. raw:: html

+   <div class="new">New in Tiled 1.9</div>

+Each data type has a "Class" property, which can be used to refer to a custom class.
+The members of this class will then be directly available as custom properties of that instance (until Tiled 1.9, this feature was only available for objects and tiles as the "Type" property).

+Each class can also have a custom color, which is used to make objects more recognizable.
+The class color is used when rendering shape objects, object name labels and connections between objects.

 In the :doc:`JSON </reference/json-map-format>` and :ref:`Lua <lua-export>`
-file formats, custom class properties are saved using the native object and table constructs.
+file formats, custom class properties used as property values are saved using the native object and table constructs.

 .. raw:: html